 Can You Outsource Your IT Department?

 Understandably, small businesses with limited resources can’t always afford to staff an entire IT team.
-But is it possible to have an outsourced IT department?
-Here are two ways to make your IT budget go further:
+As an alternative, many choose to either outsource their IT department to an MSP, or streamline IT operations with an in-house IT management platform.

 Managed Service Providers (MSPs)